cerebrai/pgn_sam.pytorch/README.md

 # Disclaimer

-This is a fork of the original (unofficial) sam.pytorch [repo](https://github.com/moskomule/sam.pytorch).
+This is a fork of the sam.pytorch [repo](https://github.com/moskomule/sam.pytorch).
 I have extended it to include the following:
 - Implementation of the Penalizing gradient norm (PGN) method.
+[Paper](https://arxiv.org/abs/2202.03599)
 - Adjusted the code to work with a subset of the training data.
-This allows for parameter finetuning/
+This allows for parameter finetuning

 ## Requirements